femke77/pet-adoption-full/README.md

   ## Usage

-  Clone the repository, run the install command and then 'npm run dev'.
+  Clone the repository, run the install command and then ```npm run start:dev```.
 Then navigate to the localhost port.

   To test the stripe integration, which is in test mode, use the CC number: